Q. How many dogs in each group trail walk?

 Q. How long is each walk?

 A. We are walking on the trail for at least one full hour.
-The dogs are typically out of the house for two to three hours, including the pick-ups and the drop-offs.
+The dogs are typically out of the house for one and a half to three hours, including the pick-ups and the drop-offs.

 Q. Do you let the dogs go off-leash right away?